agladstein/SimPrily/README.md

 These files are NOT automatically removed in python script, but are unnecessary once the job is complete.

 ##### Results files
-Output files go to `output_dir/sim_values` and `output_dir/results_sims`.
+Output files go to `output_dir/results`.
-`output_dir/sim_values` contains the parameter values used in the simulation.
-The first line is a header with the parameter names.
-The second line is the parameter values.
-`output_dir/results_sims` contains the summary statistics calculated from the simulation.
+`output_dir/results` contains the parameter values used in the simulation and the summary statistics calculated from the simulation.
-The first line is a header with the summary statistics names.
+The first line is a header with the parameter names and summary statistics names.
-The second line is the summary statistics values.
+The second line is the parameter values and summary statistics values.

 -------------------------